hallvard/plantuml/README.md

 # Main plugins (net.sourceforge.plantuml.)
 - lib - plantuml.jar packaged as a bundle
 - lib.jlatexmath - fragment to the lib bundle that adds the jlatexmath lib
+- lib.elk - fragment to the lib bundle that adds the ELK layout engine lib
 - eclipse - core Eclipse integration, including the extension point for providing diagrams
 - eclipse.imagecontrol - the control for viewing the generated images
 - text - diagrams based on explicit DSL code, with support for editors based on the standard Eclipse text editor